 How to Get Rid of Groundhogs by Trapping & Fumigation

 Trapping groundhogs is often considered one of the best methods to use when getting rid of groundhogs.
-Wire mesh traps can be set near the entrance of burrows (within 5-10 feet) and baited with anything from apple slices to carrots.
+Wire mesh traps can be set near the entrance of burrows, within 5 to 10 feet (1.5-3 m.), and baited with anything from apple slices to carrots.
 They are normally concealed with items such as grass as well.

 When trapping groundhogs, check them regularly in the morning and evening hours, and either move the animals elsewhere or dispose of them humanely.
 The use of poisonous gas (fumigation) is also commonly utilized for groundhog control.
 Directions for their use are on the label and should be carefully followed.
 Fumigation is best performed on cool, rainy days.